sch3fr/SmolBoatRemiXD/README.md

 ## Cuts
 There are 4 smaller files, two for bottom and 2 for the top piece.
 The pieces have holes in them for pegs, of which you will need 4 of them.
 The pegs help with rugidity of the whole thing.
 I recommend glueing the pieces together.
-As I didn't have any glue suitable for PLA, I used a 3D pen to "weld" the pieces together, which is also a valid option, however make sure to sand down the top piece afterwards, or the switches won't fit well.
+As I didn't have any glue suitable for PLA, I used a 3D pen to "weld" the pieces together, which is also a valid option, however make sure to sand down the top piece afterwards, or the switches may not sit flush.
 ## Wiring
 This is a standard hand wired keyboards.
 The rows are connected with diodes, the columns are joined together with wire.<br>
 | Rows | Columns |